 You thought about your tests and realized they do overlap, so you need to isolate them somehow.
 The solution is easy!
 Run one test first and then the other, right?
 But imagine you want to run a couple of tests during the Christmas campaign or the holidays season because, for some reason, it’s when you get more visitors and the tests can have a greater impact.
 What then?

 If you want/need to run both tests at the same time, you have to make sure they’re mutually exclusive.
 First of all, keep in mind that, depending on the capabilities of the testing tool you’re using, you might be able to make tests mutually exclusive or not.
 The idea is quite simple: you’ll have to split your traffic into as many groups as tests you’re running, and make sure that each group of visitors participate in one test only.
-This way, there’s no way that a visitor can pollute the results of one experiment with the variation she saw in another, simply because, from her point of view, there’s only one experiment running.
+This way, there’s no way that a visitor can pollute the results of one experiment with the variant she saw in another, simply because, from her point of view, there’s only one experiment running.

 3. Multivariate Test